 As usual, many good article and debate from fellow bloggers in recent days, allow me to link two which I think gave a very good explanation and suggestion on these 2 proposals:

 From BIGfatpurse :

-In following blog , I would like to share my thoughts on proposal 2) which is LRIS and Equity Premium Puzzle .
+In the following blog, I would like to share my thoughts on proposal 2) which is the LRIS and Equity Premium Puzzle.

 What is Equity Premium Puzzle ( EPP ) ?
 Concept Explained :

-Economists expect arbitrage opportunities would reduce the difference in returns on these two investment opportunities to reflect the risk premium investors demand to invest in relatively more risky stocks.
+Economists expect arbitrage opportunities would reduce the difference in returns on these two investment opportunities to reflect the risk premium investors demand to invest in relatively riskier stocks.